WetHat/MarkdownToHtml/markdown/2.3.1/Find-MarkdownFiles.md

 # Description

 Recursively scans a directory and generates annotated `[System.IO.FileInfo]` objects for each Markdown file.

+The annotation is a `NoteProperty` named `RelativePath`.
+It contains the relative path of the Markdown file below the given directory.